-You might work up an appetite when travelling in The Great Waterway but you’ll never go hungry.
+You might work up an appetite when travelling in South Eastern Ontario but you’ll never go hungry.
 This area is the home of culinary powerhouses like Kingston and Prince Edward County and quaint village fare from neighbouring towns.
 It’s an area where waterfront patios offer a spectacular view, that is only rivalled by their cuisine.
 Off the beaten path, you’ll find food treasures where locally-minded chefs are creating food that will have you craving more.
 With dining so high on our priority list, you’re sure to find something to savour.

 With more restaurants per capita than nearly any other city in Canada, you’re guaranteed to find something new and delicious in the City of Kingston.
 If you like to experiment, Kingston restaurants have offerings from across the globe, introducing your palette to all kinds of unique flavours and textures without ever going outside the city limits.

 A great way to finish a 1000 Island boat tour is at one of the many quality restaurants found in Kingston, Gananoque or Brockville.
 You’ll find something you love out of the variety of dining experiences, ranging from casual and fine dining to unique creations and excellent pub fare.
 Or travel to the east end of the region where Seaway Valley offers fresh, locally caught Lancaster Perch that you can enjoy while sitting on a deck overlooking the mighty St. Lawrence River.

 Great artisanal foods and master chefs are peppered among the award-winning wineries of Prince Edward County.
 They draw their inspiration from the fresh produce of the many local farms which provide pure dairy for artisanal cheeses, excellent cider apples and barley for distinctive micro breweries.
 It is no wonder that Prince Edward County has been declared the gastronomical capital of Ontario!